 Oral English Proficiency Tests for ITAs

-MSU recognizes scores on two oral proficiency exams for the purposes of meeting the English proficiency requirement for teaching assistants: the MSU Speaking Test and the ITA Oral Interview (ITAOI), the latter of which is only available to those graduate students who complete AAE 451 or AAE 452.
+MSU recognizes scores on two oral proficiency exams for the purposes of meeting the English proficiency requirement for teaching assistants: the MSU Speaking Test and the ITA Oral Interaction Test (ITAOI), the latter of which is only available to those graduate students who complete AAE 451 or AAE 452.

 MSU Speaking Test

 To be eligible to take the MSU Speaking Test on campus, students must have regular admission and proof of TA status as well as the approval of their departments.
 ITAs have four opportunities to meet the university proficiency requirement for ITAs free of charge.
 After four unsuccessful attempts, students must pay a testing fee to take oral English proficiency tests, but they may only do so with the approval of their departments.
 In some cases, the department may decide to pay the fee on behalf of the student.

 Students who do not receive a sufficient score on the MSU Speaking Test may opt to retest, but they are not permitted to retest within two months of a previous test.
 Students with an MSU Speaking Test score of 45 are also eligible to enroll in a language support course.
 Those with a score of 40 may be admitted to the class with the permission of the ITA Program coordinators.